-9. Turn a clear garment bag into a wrapping paper organizer.
+9. Turn a hanging shoe organizer (…again) into a wrapping paper organizer.

 Wrapping paper is one of the hardest things to organize.
 I’ve tried the upright plastic bins dedicated to the task, I’ve tried the flat, plastic bins you slide under a bed.
 It’s all just bulky and in the way.